ehoffman5/Visitor-Pattern/README.md

-# Visitor-Pattern
+# interfaces.Visitor-Pattern
-Basic Java implementation of the Visitor Pattern
+Basic Java implementation of the interfaces.Visitor Pattern